JIUNG9/Algorithm/프로그래머스/5/301651. 멸종위기의 대장균 찾기/README.md

 [문제 링크](https://school.programmers.co.kr/learn/courses/30/lessons/301651)

 ### Approach
-- logical : The init data which parent id is null should be 1 generation. and get the generation with id by the data which is from the last result of generation and id matched ecoli_data parent_id until there is no generation anymore. and get the data which has no parent_id.
-With that data group by the generation and get count of the each of generation which has no parent_id.
+- logical : The init data which parent id is null should be 1 generation.

 ``` sql